jameswestall/Azure-Foundry/Documentation/FAQ.md

 ### What is the goal of this project?
 The goal of this project is to accelerate adoption of Azure, Azure DevOps and Terraform.
 As a solution, this project does it's best to align with the Azure CAF.
-When adopting IaC tooling, often the biggest challenge is the learning & upskill required.
+When adopting IaC tooling, often the biggest challenge is the learning & up skill required.
 As such, this project aims to sit somewhere between the Azure CAF terraform modules and custom modules.
 Smaller organizations looking to accelerate within Azure should find this tool useful.

 ### Can this project be better?
 Where can we improve it?